ebu/radiodns-manager/RadioDns-PlugIt/README.md

 ## Core

 The core of the API is a flask server.
-It can be runned (for developpement) using `python server.py` or (for production) using the `wsgi.py` wsgi script.
+It can be ran (for development) using `python server.py` or (for production) using the `wsgi.py` wsgi script.

 All PlugIt actions are in the `actions.py` file.
 All details are available in the PlugIt documentation (everything is based from the _Simple Flask server_),